Alternative Personnel Practices

 Government Accountability Office—GAO is a Legislative Branch agency that generally follows Executive Branch personnel policies.
 Its positions are placed into bands based on job content and rates are linked to the market.
 The annual amount of funding available for performance-based compensation increases is calculated as a percentage of the salaries within each pay band.
 GAO uses a five-level performance rating system and does not use pay pools or review boards to validate ratings across different units, nor does it require ratings consistency across units.

 GAO employees who perform at a “meets expectations” level or higher generally are guaranteed a permanent pay adjustment at least equal to the annual adjustment for General Schedule employees for the local pay area.
-The exceptions are members of the Senior Executive Service, wage system employees and employees in entry-level development programs.
+The exceptions are members of the Senior Executive Service, Federal Wage System employees and employees in entry-level development programs.
 Those in the latter group receive performance reviews and associated permanent pay raises more than once a year that generally are substantially greater than what the floor guarantee would provide.
-GAO employees are subject to a pay cap of Level III of the Executive Schedule, a cap higher than that applying to most other federal employees.
+GAO employees are subject to a pay cap of the rate of Level III of the Executive Schedule, a cap higher than that applying to most other federal employees.
 GAO also has permanent authority to offer early retirements and buyouts for workforce shaping.

-TSA in 2011 authorized bargaining for screeners and related employees, although only at the national level and only on certain issues, including performance management, awards and recognition, attendance management, and shift bids.
-It excluded subjects including any form of compensation, proficiency testing, job qualifications, and disciplinary standards.
-Later that year, a national bargaining unit was certified, with an initial contract finalized in 2012.
+Screeners and related employees may bargain collectively, although only at the national level and only on certain issues, including performance management, awards and recognition, attendance management, and shift bids.
+Excluded subjects include compensation, proficiency testing, job qualifications, and disciplinary standards.

-The contract replaced a former pay for performance system called the Performance and Accountability Standards System, which relied heavily on certification tests, with a new Transportation Officer Performance System emphasizing on-the-job performance.
-Under TOPS, at the beginning of each rating cycle management must establish and communicate written performance standards and expectations for employees, including benchmarks to be achieved and the measures to be used in assessing performance.
-The employee’s performance plan must include a schedule of progress reviews and is subject to revision when there is a significant change in the employee’s work situation such as a change in assignments, a change in the rating official or an extended absence.
+The Transportation Officer Performance System emphasizes on-the-job performance.
+At the beginning of each rating cycle management must establish and communicate written performance standards and expectations for employees, including benchmarks to be achieved and the measures to be used in assessing performance.
+The employee’s performance plan must include a schedule of progress reviews and is subject to revision when there is a significant change in the employee’s work situation such as a change in assignment.
 The system also includes provisions for ongoing communications, performance improvement plans and grievances of performance ratings.

 Intelligence Community—In 2008, the Office of the Director of National Intelligence created the National Intelligence Civilian Compensation Program, which commits agencies to setting the pay of their employees in intelligence-related functions according to a common set of pay and performance management policies.
 Each agency carries out the program through internal regulations.